Moving to Spain from the US: The ultimate guide for expats (2026)

 Public schools are free and follow the national curriculum, taught in Spanish or co-official languages like Catalan in Catalonia or Gallego in Galicia.
 Concertados are partially funded by the government and may charge fees.
 Such centers often have smaller class sizes and sometimes offer religious or bilingual education.

-Learning Spanish is key for integration, though many universities and international schools offer English-language programs.
+Learning Spanish is key to integration, though many universities and international schools offer English-language programs.
 Children often adapt quickly, especially with language support.

 Private international schools offer British, American, or IB curricula in English or bilingual formats.
 Fees vary widely, from €6,000 to over €20,000 per year.